pocketzworld/url-shortener-tech-test/README.md

 Welcome to the Pocket Worlds URL Shortener Take-Home Project!
 In this repository, we'd like you to demonstrate your engineering skills by creating a small Python project that implements a URL Shortener web service.

 This project will serve as the primary jumping off point for our technical interviews.
+We expect you to spend a couple of hours building an MVP that meets the requirements in the Product Description.
+You are free to implement your solution and modify the provided template in the way that makes the most sense to you, but make sure to update the README accordingly so that it's clear how to run and test your project.
+During the interviews, you will be asked to demo your solution and discuss the reasoning behind your implementation decisions and their trade-offs.
+Be prepared to share your screen for live coding and problem solving with your interviewers based on this discussion.

 ## Project Description
 Using the provided Python project template, your task is to implement a URL Shortener web service that exposes